hashicorp/terraform-website/content/source/docs/registry/index.html.md

 ## Getting Help

-We welcome any feedback about using or publishing to the Registry.
-Please reach out if you have any questions or issues with the Terraform Registry by sending us an [email](mailto:terraform-registry-beta@hashicorp.com).
-The providers and modules in The Terraform Registry are published and maintained either directly by HashiCorp, by trusted HashiCorp partners, or by members of the Terraform community ([see tiers & namespaces](./providers/index.html#provider-tiers-amp-namespaces)).
-If you run into issues or have additional contributions to make to a provider or module, you can submit a GitHub issue by selecting the "Report an issue" link on the detail view:
+Providers and modules available from the Terraform Registry are maintained either directly by HashiCorp, by trusted HashiCorp partners, or by members of the Terraform community ([see tiers & namespaces](./providers/index.html#provider-tiers-amp-namespaces)).
+Issues and contributions for a specific provider or module can be created via GitHub by selecting the "Report an issue" link on the detail view:

 ![Provider report issue link](./images/registry-issue.png)

+If you have general questions or issues about using the Terraform Registry, you may [submit a request](mailto:terraform-registry@hashicorp.com).
+Note that there is currently a delay in response times, and we are unable to guarantee a response to all requests.
+If you are a HashiCorp Technology Partner, our Alliances team will get back to you with a timeline.